-The Asset Standards Authority (ASA) is an independent unit established within Transport for NSW, and is the network design and standards authority for NSW rail assets.
+The Asset Standards Authority (ASA) is an independent unit established within Transport for NSW, and is the network design and standards authority for NSW transport assets.
 The ASA is responsible for developing engineering governance and frameworks to support industry delivery in assurance of design, safety, integrity, construction and commissioning of transport assets for the whole asset life cycle.

 A new system of engineering governance

-The ASA is responsible for developing and maintaining engineering governance frameworks that reflect a whole of asset lifecycle approach and covers all key stakeholders including Transport for NSW, industry and the operator / maintainers of the NSW rail assets.
+The ASA is responsible for developing and maintaining engineering governance frameworks that reflect a whole of asset lifecycle approach and covers all key stakeholders including Transport for NSW, industry and the operator / maintainers of the NSW transport assets.

 - to an approved standard